Effectively Coach a Sales Rep

 - 12 Referencing this Article

 Different Types of Sales Approach

-- 1Friendly approach.The sales person acts as a friend to the customer to build rapport.
+- 1The sales person acts as a friend to the customer to build rapport.
 Sales representatives who have a very light and jolly personality normally resolve to this approach because it works effectively for them.
-They usually are able to get as much information as they need from customers and then later on are able to use those information to create the need for the product or service.Advertisement
+They usually are able to get as much information as they need from customers and then later on are able to use those information to create the need for the product or service.Friendly approach.Advertisement